Claims and Prizes

 By law, unclaimed prize money is returned to the prize fund for second chance drawings, additional prizes in games and other promotional efforts.
 Beginning July 1, 1996, the Unclaimed Prize Fund also paid 1¼% out of the 7% retailer commission.

-Effective January 1, 2019, House Bill 2982 allows winners of West Virginia Lottery draw games to remain anonymous in regards to his or her name, personal contact information, and likeness; providing that the prize exceeds one million dollars and the individual who elects to remain anonymous remits five percent of his or her winnings to the State Lottery Fund.
+West Virginia law allows winners to remain anonymous in regards to his or her name, personal contact information, and likeness; providing that the prize won is one million dollars or more.
 All other winners are made public and listed in the winner database on wvlottery.com.

 Yes.
 You can claim any prize by mailing (we suggest certified or registered mail) your ticket to: West Virginia Lottery Claims, P.O.
 Box 2913, Charleston, WV 25330.
 Be sure to sign the back of your tickets and include your postal address.
 You MUST include a copy of your driver's license or state ID and a copy of your social security card (if the prize is $601 and above).
 We also encourage you to keep a photocopy of your ticket.

 A winner has 180 days from the drawing date to collect draw game cash prizes and 180 days from the game ending date for instant games.
 Please note that under State Law, retailers are allowed to sell tickets up until the expiration date.
 Please refer to www.wvlottery.com for a complete list of new games, current games and games that have ended.